freehandle/breeze/consensus/bft/README.md

-# Swell
+# Swell Bizantine Fault Tolerate Alogorithm

-Swell is a slight variant of tendermint consensus algorithm, designed to reduce latency and improve trouhghput of the network.
+Swell BFT is a slight variant of tendermint consensus algorithm, designed to reduce latency and improve trouhghput of the network.
 Contrary to tendermint, consensus committee for diferent epochs (heights in tendermint nomenclature) are independent.
 A consensus for block of a given epoch can be achieved before the consensus for a block of a prior epoch.

 Blocks are proposed against a given checkpoint epoch, for which state the incorporated actions are validated.
 The formation of the blockchain and the-revalidation of each action against the state of the previous block is done independently by each node.